Ariel Helwani

-Ariel Jacob Helwani (born July 8, 1982) is a Canadian-American sports journalist, known for his coverage of mixed martial arts (MMA) and professional wrestling.
+Ariel Jacob Helwani (ارئيل يعقوب حلواني; Hebrew: אריאל יעקב חלוואני; born July 8, 1982) is a Canadian-American sports journalist, known for his coverage of mixed martial arts (MMA), boxing, and professional wrestling.
 He is best known for his work at MMA Fighting, but has also worked for Fox and ESPN.
 He has won MMA Journalist of the Year at the World MMA Awards every year since 2010.

 Early life and education

-Ariel Helwani (the surname indicates a family connection to the city of Helwan in Egypt) was born to Mizrahi Jewish parents in Montreal, Quebec, Canada, as the youngest of four siblings.
+Ariel Helwani (the surname indicates a family connection to the city of Helwan in Egypt) was born to Mizrahi Jewish parents in Montreal, Canada, as the youngest of four siblings.
 His father is of Syrian lineage but was born and raised in Alexandria, Egypt, and his mother is from Beirut, Lebanon.
 His father moved to Lebanon in his late teens, before he and his family moved to Montreal in 1967, while his mother and her family moved to the same Canadian city in 1973 because "it was starting to get increasingly dangerous for Jews in Lebanon".
 Helwani is the maternal nephew of David Saad, a judoka who competed in the men's lightweight event at the 1976 Summer Olympics, and Gad Saad, an evolutionary psychologist.
 Helwani is fluent in English, French, and Hebrew, and understands Spanish and Arabic.

 Helwani grew up in Montreal and Westmount, Quebec, and attended the Akiva School and Herzliah High School.
 In 2004, Helwani graduated from Syracuse University's S.I.
 Newhouse School of Public Communications in Syracuse, New York.
 While there, he hosted a sports radio show on the student-run WERW and received a summer internship with NBC covering the 2004 Summer Olympics, but had to withdraw due to an ankle injury.
 Although he had encountered mixed martial arts (MMA) as a preteen, it was when he came across it again while attending university that he decided to pursue a career in it, knowing that his classmates and future rivals in sports journalism would not be interested in the then-fringe sport.
 Helwani has stated that he wanted to be the "Howard Cosell of MMA".
 He credits his mother, "who [his] friends would always call for advice", for his interview skills, and his father, "who never gave an excuse or took a sick day", for his work ethic.